mmorub/gimbal2022/README.md

 ## Visualize the step response in matlab
 **All required code is in lab/step002-open-loop-step-response/matlab/**.

 Start matlab and open the script plotStepResponses.mlx.
+The script reads the data file you just recorded (set the variable `filename` to point to your file).
+All steps are explained in the script.
+The output should like this [output](/lab/step002-open-loop-step-response/matlab/html/plotStepResponses.html).
+Try to use your own data, however, and only use the copy of the ouput provided here for checking and debugging your own result.

 [**Go back to the overview**](#steps) or continue with the next step.